helixscript/INSPIIRED2/README.md

 | `--blatMaxqBaseInsert` | `1` | Maximum total inserted query bases. |
 | `--dataRowChunkSize` | `2500` | Approximate number of unique sequence rows sent to each alignment worker.
 Reduce to limit per-worker memory; increase to reduce worker and file overhead. |

 The output is an R list with `anchorReads` and `adriftReads` tables.
 The module uses `MulticoreParam()` and limits workers to the number of available chunks.
-Linux or the supplied Docker image is recommended.

 ### `buildFragments`